Author: Clement Ng

 This fractured state of affairs increases the risk of mistakes during handover, impedes care coordination across clinical teams and leaves healthcare organizations hamstrung by a lack of free flowing, interoperable data.
 Worryingly, it also jeopardizes the privacy of sensitive health information and presents a frequent target for ransomware attacks.

-Smile CDR partner Verto’s Flow platform gives providers the tools to ensure consistent, coordinated care and personalized patient experiences across organizations.
-Using Smile CDR to consolidate clinical data with HL7 FHIR as the canonical data model means Verto can ingest HL7 v2 data from legacy sources and expose it as FHIR resources via modern APIs, all while ensuring patient privacy and granular management of authorization and authentication.
+Smile Digital Health partner Verto’s Flow platform gives providers the tools to ensure consistent, coordinated care and personalized patient experiences across organizations.
+Using Smile to consolidate clinical data with HL7 FHIR as the canonical data model means Verto can ingest HL7 v2 data from legacy sources and expose it as FHIR resources via modern APIs, all while ensuring patient privacy and granular management of authorization and authentication.

-Apart from providing context-driven patient flow pathways efficiently fed by data aggregated from multiple sources, Verto Flow and Smile CDR also use data virtualization methods based on FHIR to make provider systems more ransomware resilient.
+Apart from providing context-driven patient flow pathways efficiently fed by data aggregated from multiple sources, Verto Flow and Smile also use data virtualization methods based on FHIR to make provider systems more ransomware resilient.

 There are inherent limitations in healthcare systems that make them difficult to defend; undoubtedly this is part of why they’re so often targeted.
 So while it’s not feasible for healthcare to be “ransomware proof”, the right architecture can mitigate the risk and bring systems closer to being “ransomware resilient”.